 The D^2EPC project has received funding from the European Union's Horizon 2020 research and innovation program under grant agreement No 892984.
 The sole responsibility for the content of this publication lies with the authors.
-It does not necessarily reflect the opinion of the Executive Agency for Small and Medium-sized Enterprises (EASME) or the European Commission (EC).
-EASME or the EC are not responsible for any use that may be made of the information contained therein.
+It does not necessarily reflect the opinion of the European Climate, Infrastructure and Environment Executive Agency (CINEA) or the European Commission (EC).
+CINEA or the EC are not responsible for any use that may be made of the information contained therein.